C-P-R-DON/Goetsch_lab_conservation/README.md

 	The correct file path to the MUSCLE executable on their local machine.

-	Output
-	The script generates two forms of output:
+> Output: The script generates two forms of output:

 	Console Output: A list of sum-of-pairs scores is printed directly to the terminal, with each line showing the column number and its calculated conservation score.